Hub-OS/Hub-OS/README.md

 # WARNING - THIS BRANCH IS OUTDATED
-Please `git checkout development` for the latest, greatest, and (maybe) unstable features This main branch is over a year old.
+Please `git checkout development` for the latest, greatest, and (maybe) unstable features.

+This main branch is over a year old!

-New build steps are now in video form: [Watch on YouTube](https://www.youtube.com/watch?v=4yVbCUbl5Xk)
+New `development` branch build steps are now in video form: [Watch on YouTube](https://www.youtube.com/watch?v=4yVbCUbl5Xk)

 # About This Project